 - Include any QC/QA data.

-6. When in doubt – NOMINATE!
+- When in doubt – SUBMIT!
 You can’t win if you don’t enter!

-Municipal – Covers Subdivisions and Municipal Streets.
-These include arterial, residential or business streets with two or more driving lanes.
+- Municipal – Covers Municipal Streets and Subdivisions.
+These include arterial, residential, or business streets with two or more driving lanes.
 Curb and gutter can also be present.
-There may also be turn lanes, intersections, catch basins, manholes, valve boxes or other utilities.
+There may also be traffic lights, turn lanes, intersections, catch basins, manholes, valve boxes, or other utilities.
 The more complex projects will receive higher weighting by raters.